Training material

 Schedule Layered Process Audits in your auditors' calendars to ensure timely assessments.

-How to Conduct Layered Process Audits (LPAs)
+How to conduct Layered Process Audits (LPAs)

 Layered Process Audits are structured processes involving several vital steps.
 Here’s a roadmap for conducting effective LPAs: